AmberLien/61040-portfolio/assignments/assignment1.md

 ### Problem 2: Inequitable Skill Assessment

 1. **Students**: Users exploring interests, identifying existing skills, and tracking progress towards learning goals.
 2. **Workers**: Existing members of the workforce.
 3. **Counselors**: Mentors supporting students in navigating education and career pathways.
 4. **Schools**: Institutions guiding students towards appropriate programs and careers.

 **Impact**: Students can better explore their interests, identify existing skills, and keep track of progress towards their learned goals.
 Workers can use the platform as a way to assess how their skills compare to emerging trends and innovations in their field, helping them plan their continued professional development.
 Counselors can support students, leveraging the tool to identify students' strengths and gaps.
-Schools may benefit from more focused, better-prepared applications but face challenges in keeping admissions processes fair.
+Schools may benefit from more focused, better-prepared applicants but face challenges in keeping admissions processes fair.

 ### Problem 3: Accessing Multilingual Poems

 1. **Poem Readers**: Users who want to explore poetry across multiple languages.
-2. **Poetry Scholars/Researchers**: Academecis studying multilingual works for analysis, translation studies, or compariative literature.
+2. **Poetry Scholars/Researchers**: Academecis studying multilingual works for analysis, translation studies, or comparative literature.
 3. **Family Members/Cultural Communities**: Individuals preserving and sharing poetry as part of their cultural heritage.

 **Impact**: Poem readers can discover diverse cultural perspectives and enjoy works in their original language.
 Poetry scholars and researchers can more easily analyze, translate, or compare literary works, fostering academic exploration.
 Family members and cultural communities can preserve and share their heritage.